 Share this post:

 The alluring island of Crete is the largest Greek island and it was the place where the famous Minoan civilization thrived.
-According to scientists, the Minoan civilization is one of the earliest civilizations of Europe, classifying this period from 3650 to 1400 B.C, that is in the middle of the Bronze age.
-In order for one to realize how old this period is, one should know that this period began before the Mycenaean civilization, even before the period labeled as “Ancient Greece”.
+According to scientists, the Minoan civilization is one of the earliest civilizations of Europe, classifying this period from 3650 to 1400 B.C, which is in the middle of the Bronze age.
+For one to realize how old this period is, one should know that this period began before the Mycenaean civilization, even before the period labeled as “Ancient Greece”.

 At the dawn of the 20th century, the British archaeologist Arthur Evans was the one to discover Minoan settlements and gave the name “Minoan” to this period, deriving from the name of “King Minos” who according to mythology, was the first King of Crete.
 During those excavations that lasted for about 35 years, four magnificent palaces came to light: Knossos, Phaistos, Malia, and Zakros.

 Knossos Palace is the largest of them all, exceeding archaeologist’s original estimations about its size, and it is considered to be the most prominent center of the whole Minoan civilization.
 The area was first excavated by Minos Kalokairinos in 1878.
 This excavation was conducted during the Ottoman occupation.
 In 1990, Arthur Evans not only discovered this monument of immense importance but also restored it partially along with his team and even planted some pine trees inside the archaeological site.
 Knossos is located just 5 kilometers away from Heraklion, near the Kairatos river.